darkskyapp/translations/README.md

     argument.
 The function will once again recursively apply the procedure on the argument.

 4. The function will look at the expression `15`.
-Being a simple number, it will simply return it verbatim.
+Being a number, it will simply return it verbatim.

-5. Having it's single argument collected, `["minutes", 15]` is now replaced with the expression `"15 minutes"`.
+5. Having it's single argument collected, `["minutes", 15]` is now replaced with the expression `"15 minutes"`, as per the code of the function for `"minutes"`.

-6. Finally, with the two arguments of `["starting-in", X, Y]` collected, they are substituted in and a final expression is returned: `"drizzle starting in 15 minutes"`.
+6. Finally, with the two arguments of `["starting-in", X, Y]` collected, they are substituted into the function and a final expression is returned:
+    `"drizzle starting in 15 minutes"`.

 Any arbitrary JavaScript code may be used in a function, but in many templating scenarios, only simple string concatenation is necessary.
 In these cases, a